Batsuit: Boots

-deceased mayor Armand Krol from drowning years before he installed underwater propellers in the heels for ease.

 Armor

-Batman's new suit when starting Batman Inc. Art by Jason Fabok.

-The Batsuit has been repeatedly updated in order to reflect advances in technology.
+The Batsuit has been repeatedly updated to reflect advances in technology.
 Originally the costume was a simple jumpsuit which contained no protective armor: however, the real world advent of various forms of personal protective materials like Kevlar and the realization that being shot while wearing such protection should still be avoided, has led to the costume being re-imagined with varying forms of bulletproof protection which employs the aforementioned use of the suit's chest symbol as a bull's-eye to lure shots at the armor's strongest point.
 Despite the armor, Batman almost always evades gunfire and is very rarely actually shot.
-In the 1989 film Batman, the chest-plate is designed to look like a ripped upper body and one of the Joker's men shoots Batman nearly point-blank in the chest.
-In the film, numerous people shoot Batman in the chest.
-He falls over and "plays dead," then jumps up and catches them off-guard.
-Although the suit often included a neck brace and other preventative bracing, after recovering from his spinal cord injury resulting from Bane's attack, Batman reinforced the armor with a spinal brace and a material to dampen shocks and impact to protect him from such attacks.
-The Batsuit also has a magnetic signature harness, allowing Batman to attract his body to a gargantuan metal object such as an airplane.
+Following the storyline "Batman: Knightfall", in which Batman had his back broken by Bane, Batman reinforced the armor with a spinal brace and a material to protect him from severe attacks.